Stacey Feasel/Feasible Photography/feasiblephotography.com

 1. Teach your child constructive mental habits that create happiness.

-Managing our moods, positive self-talk, cultivating optimism, celebrating life, practicing gratitude, and appreciating our connectedness to each other and the entire universe are all habits that make us happier.
+Managing our moods, using positive self-talk, cultivating optimism, celebrating life, practicing gratitude, and appreciating our connectedness to each other and the entire universe are all habits that make us happier.
 Build these into your life together so you model them regularly and talk about using them.
 Over time, your child will follow your lead.

 2. Teach your child self-management routines that create happiness.